SAIPRANAY-GANGULA/React_Course/assignments/chapter-02_Igniting_our_app/chapter-02-answers.md

 > https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type
 > https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script

+### 17. Transitive dependencies?

+> Our dependencies which are installed via `package.json` are stored in `node_modules` in-turn have dependencies.
+These
+> dependencies have their own package.json which are called __Transitive Dependencies__.

-### 17. Read about diff bundlers: vite, webpack, parcel?
+### 18. Read about diff bundlers: vite, webpack, parcel?

 ## Project Assignment:

 In your existing project

-1. intialize `npm` into your repo
+1. initialize `npm` into your repo
 2. install `react` and `react-dom`
 3. remove CDN links of react
 4. install parcel